xobotyi/viewport.jquery/README.md

 <img src="http://habrastorage.org/files/d12/398/779/d1239877992d45c98e98e9a30f7bee0b.jpg"/>

+##### forceViewport

+If you exactly know viewport's selector, you can specify it with this parameter.

 ##### checkOnInit
 By default, this option turned on, and tracker fires callback on initiantion.
 Turning this callback to <code>false</code> you can disable initial callback fire.